U.N. chief opens Yemen talks, Saudi-led planes bomb capital

 Representatives of Hadi's government were in Geneva for the talks, but a plane carrying delegates from Sanaa, including the Houthis' Ansarullah group, had to land in Djibouti after what Yemeni political sources said was Egypt's refusal to give the plane overflight rights.

-The plane left Djibouti late in the evening for Geneva, Yemeni political sources in Sanaa said.
+Mohammed Abdel-Salam said on Facebook that the team had left for Geneva after Oman intervened to "secure the path of the plane" and he asked the United Nations to condemn "behaviour that seeks to obstruct its efforts to convene political consultations."

+Oman, which remains neutral in the conflict, hosted talks between the Houthis and the United States that paved the way for the Geneva meeting.

-"It is clear this was a result of Saudi pressure on Egypt and Sudan to block the delegation and humiliate them," Seif al-Washli, an adviser to the Houthi team, told Reuters in Geneva.
+Seif al-Washli, an adviser to the Houthi team, told Reuters in Geneva: "It is clear this was a result of Saudi pressure on Egypt and Sudan to block the delegation and humiliate them."

 Egyptian civil aviation officials denied Cairo had any objections to the Houthi delegation using its airspace.

-The Geneva talks are expected to last two to three days, with the U.N. special envoy for Yemen, Ismail Ould Cheikh Ahmed, shuttling between the delegations.
+The Geneva talks were expected to last two to three days, with the U.N. special envoy for Yemen, Ismail Ould Cheikh Ahmed, shuttling between the delegations.

-Analysts have said there is little sign so far that either the Houthis and their ally, former Yemeni president Ali Abdullah Saleh, or Hadi, now based in Riyadh, are ready to compromise.
+Analysts said there was little sign that either the Houthis and their ally, former Yemeni president Ali Abdullah Saleh, or Hadi, now based in Riyadh, were ready to compromise.

 Saudi Arabia, echoing the Hadi government, said the Geneva talks should focus on implementing a U.N.
 Security Council resolution demanding that the Houthis leave cities they have seized since last year.